 Following the accident on Loch Ness in 1952 in which John Cobb died while trying to backup an earlier officially timed run of 206.89mph in order to set a new unlimited water speed record, it was often stated that designer Reid Railton was so upset that he abandoned this area of design altogether.
 In fact, the opposite is true.
 Research by Steve Holter and Karl Ludvigsen for their respective books about Railton and Cobb uncovered documents relating to a design for a second, more evolved version of the original boat design.
-A large scale wind tunnel model of this revised boat design was also discovered and is now owned by Richard Noble.
+A large scale tank test model of this revised boat design was also discovered and is now owned by Richard Noble.

 Conversations with Railton’s daughter, Sally Joslin (nee Railton) and Steve Holter, suggest that this revised design is closely related to his original ideas for the boat that became Crusader rather than a completely clean sheet design.
 That said, it does feature some intriguing design elements not applied to the original Crusader, the purpose of which can only be guessed at pending further research and analysis.
 The use of modern methods, facilities and computing power makes this a viable option.

 Railton was living in the USA working for Hudson when he produced his first design for Cobb and the boat that would become Crusader.
 Unable to return full time to work on the project, detailed design work to turn his proposal in something that was buildable and operable was handed over to Vospers.
 Led by vastly experienced naval architect Peter Du Cane, Vospers evolved the detailed design in line with their experience and what they believed was practical and possible while still adhering to Railton’s overall design architecture.
 Cobb used the services of another former land speed record holder – George Eyston – to coordinate these activities.